 If you want to join a book club where participants tell you what they really think about the book, this is the group for you.
 We mince no words in discussing our likes and dislikes of a book.
 We are a very informal group.
-We don’t have a leader, but take turns going around the room and hearing each person’s views about the book.
+We don’t have a leader, but we take turns going around the room and hearing each person’s views about the book.
 This often leads us into lively discussions of past events in the area or in our lives.
 Before leaving, we vote on a book for the following month.

-Book Club Meeting: July 18, 2018 at 5:30pm at the YWCA
+Book Club Meeting: October 18, 2018 @ 12:00 (noon) at the YWCA

 Buy this book on Amazon Smile!

 In 1942 Paris, gifted architect Lucien Bernard accepts a commission that will bring him a great deal of money – and maybe get him killed.
 But if he’s clever enough, he’ll avoid any trouble.
 All he has to do is design a secret hiding place for a wealthy Jewish man, a space so invisible that even the most determined German officer won’t find it.
 He sorely needs the money, and outwitting the Nazis who have occupied his beloved city is a challenge he can’t resist.